 How To Use PSD Mockups Without Photoshop

 That being said, let’s get started!
-Feel free to watch the video tutorial at the top of the page if you’d prefer more in-depth instructions.
+Feel free to watch the video tutorial below if you’d prefer more in-depth instructions.

 Step 1: Open Your PSD Mockup with Photopea